ecosciug/PingPongTracker/README.md

 ## How To Use

 1. Bring your own device
-   - PC/Mac/Mobile for display
+   - display: PC/Mac/Mobile
-   - Keyboard/Mouse/Touchscreen/Detachable Custom Buttons(coming soon) for buttons
+   - controls: Keyboard/Mouse/Touchscreen/Wireless Presenter/Detachable Custom Buttons(coming soon)
 2. Open the Ping Pong Score Keeper application in your web browser
 3. Use the buttons below to keep score:
     - Click the "+1 Player 1" button or left arrow to increase Player 1's score by 1